lis-marcel/OrderProcessor/README.md

 - **Business Logic Implementation:**
     Currently, input validation is implemented to handle all invalid inputs from the user.
 In project specifiation it was only mentioned to valiadte shipping address, but in my opinion it may be easier eventually to remove this logic rather than rearchitect the system around potentially error-prone inputs.
 - **Central Library Directory:**
-    Since most components use the same libraries, I would store all necessary libraries in a single directory.
+    Since most components use the same libraries, I would store all necessary libraries in a single lib directory.
-- **Release version**
+- **Release version:**
     In future I think it would be good to create release version deployment ready for business usage.

 ### 2. BO Layer